jimbo23/grab-sre-devops-sharing/README.md

 <hr/>

-` For Grab, customers depend heavily on us -- a good problem` ` "Hope is not a strategy", "I hope that this won't go wrong"`
+`For Grab, customers depend heavily on us` -- a good problem`

+"I hope that this won't go wrong" -- `Hope is not a strategy`

 <h6>When it comes to DevOps, one big issue is development speed vs stability</h6>